 Criminology is the study of crime and criminal behavior.
-It weaves together elements of humanities and traditional sciences – particularly psychology, anthropology, and sociology – to analyze and understand the criminal mind.
-It also applies elements of biology in some cases.
+It weaves elements of humanities and traditional sciences – particularly psychology, anthropology, and sociology – to analyze and understand the criminal mind.
+It also applies aspects of biology in some cases.

-For psychologists and sociologists wishing to enter criminal research, an online Criminology Graduate Certificate is the ideal way to build upon your existing education and experience in this area.
-You may work in academic psychology, or even assist police departments in criminal investigations.
+For psychologists and sociologists wishing to enter criminal research, an online Criminology Graduate Certificate is ideal for building upon your existing education and experience in this area.
+You may work in academic psychology or assist police departments in criminal investigations.

-U.S. schools currently offering online Criminology Graduate Certificates will expect certain qualifications before admission is granted.
+U.S. schools currently offering online Criminology Graduate Certificates will expect specific qualifications before admission is granted.
 While exact requirements vary by school, most will ask for the following:

-- A bachelor's degree in relevant subject: psychology, anthropology, and sociology
+- A bachelor's degree in a relevant subject: psychology, anthropology, and sociology

 - A relevant master's degree